v-aguiar/valex/readme.md

 - `all`: required
 - `cardId`: must belong to a registered, unnactive card (with no registered password)
-- `password`: must be a 4 numbers long integer
+- `password`: must be a 4 numbers long string
 - `securityCode(CVV)`: must be a 3 numbers long integer

 #